 If the Provider always contacts the Registrar for the disclosure of registration data, both in the case of UDRP and URS, can the transfer of data from registrar to registry (M-PA3 in the data matrix) for this purpose be removed?

-For PDDRP, RDDRP complaints where registration data is required to be disclosed and considered PII, can the access to that data be accomplished via the Registrar as needed?
+For PDDRP, RRDRP complaints where registration data is required to be disclosed and considered PII, can the access to that data be accomplished via the Registrar as needed?

-Proposed approach to address the issue: Remove the Processing Activity M-PA3 Transfer from Registrar to Registry within the Purpose M workbook.
+Proposed approach to address the issue: The M-PA3 Transfer Processing Activity remains as documented in the Purpose M workbook.

+Possible recommendation: Refer to the RPM Working Group the issue of inconsistency in how UDRP/URS providers interact with Contracted Parties for the acquisition of registration data as well as the implementation of domains locks and the outcome of UDRP/URS complaints.
+Known inconsistencies:

+UDRP has not been revisited in a “thick Whois” model as current state has RPM Providers interacting with Registrars only

+URS was developed with “thick Whois” in mind where current state has RPM Providers interacting with Registries for the locking/unlocking of the domain, suspension and change of NameServers which also includes inconsistent interaction of providers to Registries and/or Registrars in the acquisition of registration data to process a complaint.

+Examine the PDDRP and RRDRP process and procedures to better understand the processing activities of registration data of Registrants/Data Subjects.

 Purpose E – Registry Escrow

 Issue: During the previous meeting, the EPDP Team discussed that for the purpose of Registry Escrow, data elements would need to be escrowed that would be transferred from Registrar to Registry.
 However, based on a review of the data elements matrix (and presuming a resolution of the previous issue), it means that only the “Domain Name” and “Name Servers” field is required for transfer by registrar to registry.
 Is this sufficient from the perspective of Registry Escrow (factoring in that non-personal data elements will be publicly available)?
 If not, why not?